nelforza/lyria-bot/README.md

 ### Features :
   1. Helps you to find lyrics with artists and songs' names.
-  2. You can get recieve information about Artist(s)
+  2. You can recieve information about Artist(s)

 ## Setup
 ### 1. Requirements